Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: SGWB Mapping

-where $\phi = (t - \Theta \cdot \textbf{x} / c)$.
-Here, ${\bm x}$ is the detector location in a general coordinate system.
-This sort of signal is not clearly distinguishable from instrumental noise in a single detector, but induces a correlated signal across multiple detectors.
+where $F_P$ is the polarization response function of the detector, defined for example in~\cite{SGWB_review2022_AR}.
+As instrumental noise is itself stochastic, this sort of signal is not clearly distinguishable from noise in a single detector, in particular in the case where the signal is weak with respect to the noise and both are hard to model independently.
+However, even a weak stochastic background induces a correlated signal across multiple detectors.
 In current stochastic searches performed on LIGO--Virgo data, the noise is assumed to be fully independent between detectors, hence the cross-correlation of the data streams yields an optimal statistic for the stochastic signal.
 The latter is often referred to in the literature as an {\it optimal filter}~\cite{BruceAllen_SGWB_signal}, and we describe its application as an estimator for the SGWB signal in what follows.

 Consider the case of a {\it baseline} $I$ made up of two ground-based GW detectors 1, 2 each with data output

 where $h(t)$ denotes the strain due to a SGWB and $n(t)$ denotes the detector noise.
 When detector noise is uncorrelated within the baseline, the expectation value of the cross-correlation between the strain in detector 1, $s_1$, and the strain in detector 2, $s_2$, will be sensitive to the signal component only.
 This can be intuitively derived as